Mundijong

 Mundijong lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Mundijong's population, as of August 2025, is approximately 8,259 people.
-This figure represents an increase of 1,094 individuals since the 2021 Census, which recorded a population of 7,165.
-The growth was inferred from the estimated resident population of 8,067 in June 2024 and the addition of 203 validated new addresses since the Census date.
-This results in a population density ratio of 28 persons per square kilometer.
-Mundijong's 15.3% growth rate between the 2021 Census and August 2025 exceeded both the national average (8.6%) and the state average, indicating significant growth for the region.
-Interstate migration was the primary driver of this growth, contributing approximately 52.2% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Mundijong's population is around 8534 as of November 2025.
+This reflects an increase of 1369 people, a 19.1% rise since the 2021 Census which reported a population of 7165 people.
+The change was inferred from the estimated resident population of 8066 in June 2024 and an additional 295 validated new addresses since the Census date.
+This results in a density ratio of 29 persons per square kilometer.
+Mundijong's growth since the 2021 census exceeded the national average (8.9%) and the state average, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 52.2% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-However, all factors including natural growth and overseas migration showed positive contributions.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch employs the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-According to these projections, Mundijong is expected to experience above median population growth for national statistical areas.
-By 2041, the area's population is projected to increase by 1,262 persons, reflecting a total increase of 12.9% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Looking ahead, an above median population growth is projected for national statistical areas, with Mundijong expected to grow by 1262 persons to 2041, reflecting a 9.3% increase over the 17 years.

 Frequently Asked Questions - Population